Q. Describe the most common types of jobs you do for your clients.

 Q. What do you wish customers knew about you or your profession?

-A. Most dont realize how much time editing takes.
+A. Most dont realize how much time editing takes nor do they appreciate the cost of high quality equipment.

 Q. How did you decide to get in your line of work?